How to use a budget planner properly and save money

 - If your budget shows a positive figure

-If there is a positive figure, then you should first of all check this is correct.
-Check the amount of money you have leftover in your bank account or wallet.
-If the figure doesn't seem right to you, then it probably isn't.
+If you have a positive figure, then you should first check it is correct.
+Check the amount of money you have left over in your bank account or wallet.
+If the figure doesn't seem accurate, then it probably isn't.
 If the figure is correct, then you can put that money towards your savings goals or debt reduction plans.

 - If your budget shows a negative figure

 If your budget is in the negative, then you need to have a good look at your spending habits and work out if it is all necessary.
-A negative budget means additional funds you've been spending have been adding to your debt.
-Paying interest on debt will make your budget tighter each month and may put you in an even deeper level of debt.
+A negative budget means additional funds you have been spending have been adding to your debt.
+Having to pay interest on debt will make your budget tighter each month and may impact the level of debt even further.

 What are the advantages of budget planning?

-There are plenty of advantages to budget planning, but here are some of the main ones.
+There are plenty of advantages to budget planning, but these are some of the most important ones:

 - Spending awareness.
-If you don't have a budget in place then you will probably be surprised about how much you are spending day-to-day.
-It can seem okay to buy a few things throughout the week, like coffee or a bottle of wine or new clothes, but these things add up.
+If you don't have a budget in place then you will probably be surprised how much you are spending day-to-day.
+It can seem like a negligible expense to buy a few extra things throughout the week such as coffee or a bottle of wine or new clothes, but it all adds up.
 A budget will show you exactly how much you are spending and what you are buying.

 - Limits overspending.
 Budgeting gives you the ability to plan your spending and expenses.
-When you have a plan in place you can ensure you will have the money to put towards necessities.
-Budgeting also reduces the temptation to buy things on impulse because you have a better idea of the position you are in financially.
+When you have a plan in place, you can ensure you have the necessary funds available for necessities.
+Budgeting also reduces the temptation to buy things on impulse because you have a better idea of your financial position.

 - Improves financial control.
-When you know how much you're spending and what you're spending it on you can really improve your control over your money.
+When you know how much you're spending and what you're spending it on, you can really improve your control over your money.
 People who budget regularly are not the ones counting down the hours until payday.
-This is because they've forecast their expenses and managed their money so they always have peace of mind.
+They forecast their expenses and manage their money, so they always have peace of mind.

 - Makes saving easier.
 Budgeting makes it easier to identify ways to save.
-You know how much you're spending and how much you want to save and by listing your expenses you can find ways to cut back and reach your financial goals.
+You clearly see how much you're spending and how much you need to save, and by listing your expenses you can find ways to cut back and reach your financial goals.

 - Financial security.
-Even when you are start saving small amounts of money, these small amounts can add up quicker than you would expect.
-Saving money help create a buffer that can be used to pay for emergency expenses that may arise.
+Even when you start to save just small amounts of money, they add up faster than you would expect.
+Saving money help create a buffer that can be used to pay for any emergency expenses that may arise.

-Budgets are vital in business.
+Budgets are vital for business.
 Whether you run a multinational organisation or the local corner store, budgets are an excellent tool for day-to-day business operations.
-There are various options for business budget planning software packages and most can be customised to suit any businesses' needs.
+There are various budget planning software packages available for businesses, and most can be customised to suit any business' needs.